 There are four long-term care homes in the City of Peterborough.
 Long-term care homes are government funded housing facilities that provide more intensive forms of health and personal support.
 The Central East Community Care Access Centre (Central East CCAC) is responsible for coordinating the placement of patients into long-term care homes in the Peterborough region.

 There is one regional hospital in the City of Peterborough: The Peterborough Regional Health Centre (PRHC).
 PRHC offers emergency medical services, and various screening and treatment services.
 PRHC also houses a number of clinics that offer specialized geriatric services.

 Specialized community-support programs for seniors are available through a number of local non-profit charitable organizations including Community Care Peterborough, VON, Alzheimer Society, the Elder Abuse Network, the Canadian Mental Health Association, and the Canadian Hearing Society.

 The Federal Government of Canada provides income-based services and benefits for seniors including Canada Pension Plan (CPP), Old Age Security (OAS), and Guaranteed Income Support (GIS).
 Service Canada, a federal agency, administers these programs.

 211 Ontario provides up-to-date information about social and health service organization across Ontario.
-The service can be accessed online or by dialling 2-1-1 on the telephone.
+The service can be accessed online or by dialing 2-1-1 on the telephone.

 The Peterborough Council on Aging (PCOA) is a new community-based group that helps coordinate and advocate for improved services for seniors in the Peterborough region.
 The PCOA hosts two annual events for seniors: the Seniors Summit, a conference style event with speakers and panels, and the Seniors Showcase a trade-show style event with workshops and an ‘agency village’.